baritonehands/gccg-react/README.md

 ## Rationale

+I chose GCCG because it is an app I used to use whose user base seems to have eroded.
+I wanted to create a more modern version that supports more platforms, namely mobile and web.
+Also, the UI was not very user friendly, and I thought I could improve upon that.
+I hope if I can finish it then it would find more users again.

-Learning programming hasn't changed very much in a long time.
+More broadly, learning programming hasn't changed very much in a long time.
 We're still teaching new programmers to write console only programs using tools that are very disconnected from the actual running program.
 Also, any apps written are difficult to publish for other platforms or for sharing with anyone who isn't also a programmer.

 If anyone asked me what to learn programming-wise in 2018, I would recommend React.
 As an added bonus, REPL driven development in Clojure(Script) brings the developer as tight a feedback loop and powerful tooling as can be found anywhere.

 There are many languages/frameworks that get close to true cross-platform development, but the combo of ClojureScript + React is my preferred choice.
 This project is my attempt at showing how easy and productive it can be to target every platform.